scilari/spatialsearch/README.md

 ```

 ## TODO:
+* Support for Manhattan and rectangular range queries
 * Improve this document (usage, visualization etc.)
 * Optimize r-tree (performance is not very good ATM)
 * Using as a dependency